Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 where $\text{BX}(X)$ is the set of boxes over space $X$ and $\text{T}{=}\{(O,I),(I,O),(IO,IO)\}$.
 See \cref{fig:reachabilityExample} for an example drawn from analysis conducted on the model in \cref{subsubsec:model:cpu}.
-For feed-forward neural nets with non-decreasing activation functions, $B$ may be found by covering the input space, propagating boxes through the network, testing membership to $B$ of the resulting input- and output-boxes, and refining the input mesh as needed over input-boxes that produce output-boxes overlapping with $B$.
+For feed-forward neural nets with non-decreasing activation functions, $B$ may be found by covering the input space, propagating boxes through the network, testing membership to $B$ of the resulting input- and output-boxes, and refining abstract states as needed over input-boxes that produce output-boxes overlapping with $B$.
 Implementation details can be found in \cref{sec:networksAndAIDs}.
+Note that we cover the relevant portions of the input space via iterative dissection informed by properties of the problem, \textit{not} a na\:ive gridding of the entire space unless repeated refinement has revealed that to be necessary.

-The exact size of the boxes found by CEGAR are determined by a series of hyper-parameters, \footnote{For example, the maximum number of refinement iterations or the minimal size abstractions one is willing to consider; for details on such hyper-parameters of CEGAR and other bounded-model checking approaches, the interested reader may refer to \cite{clarke2000counterexample,clarke2003verification,biere2003bounded}.} which the system maintains in {\it states}, a fact we will return to in \cref{subsec:userFeedback}.
+The exact sizes of the boxes found by our \CEGAR-like process are determined by a series of hyper-parameters, \footnote{For example, the maximum number of refinement iterations or the minimal size abstractions one is willing to consider; for details on such hyper-parameters of \CEGAR\ and other bounded-model checking approaches, the interested reader may refer to \cite{clarke2000counterexample,clarke2003verification,biere2003bounded}.} which the Fanoos maintains in {\it states}, a fact we will return to in \cref{subsec:userFeedback}.